The FBI raided a notable journalist's home. Rolling Stone didn't tell readers why

 "After the story ran - and as Tatiana's family emergency continued - Noah added a quote from a Justice Department spokesperson to the piece without consulting Tatiana," Penske Media's statement to NPR says.
 "He takes responsibility for that."

-Siegel told friends she felt she was being mocked by one of Shachtman's many disciples.
+Siegel told friends she felt she was being mocked by one of Shachtman's former colleagues.
 (In his first memo upon being promoted to the Daily Beast's editor-in-chief in May 2018, Shachtman shared news of Cartwright's hiring at the digital news outlet.)

 A Nov.
 16 Rolling Stone article about Meek by reporter Tim Dickinson cited the Daily Beast for that Justice Department quote, as though Siegel had not earlier secured the same information about the Justice Department's policy.